 - created a final product or presentation to be displayed at Open House.

-This website is organized by graduation year, with links above.
+This website is organized by graduation year.
 Each page contains links to every student project website.
+See the latest student projects here.